jeka-kiselyov/lovegram/README.md

 [Stage 3](https://contest.com/javascript-web-3) III PLACE

 The goal was to create a simplified web version of Telegram without using third-party UI frameworks.
-You can check built version online [here](https://lovegramtesta.herokuapp.com/).
+You can check most recent built version online [here](https://lovegram.herokuapp.com/).

 ### TLDR?